 If «Customer Name» is purchasing TCMS for a Dedicated Resource with firm transmission from all applicable providers, then BPA shall provide TCMS without the following limits identified in this section 4.3.4.1.

 If, pursuant to section 4.3.3 above, BPA has allowed «Customer Name» to purchase TCMS for a resource that has not yet been granted firm network transmission but «Customer Name» is actively engaged in the process of obtaining firm network transmission, then throughout each Fiscal Year for each such resource, BPA shall periodically assess how frequently TCMS has been needed during that Fiscal Year.
-If BPA determines that in such Fiscal Year TCMS has been used to replace such Dedicated Resource in ten separate occurrences, where each occurrence TCMS was used was due to a separate Transmission Event on a different day, and for a cumulative total of at least 168 hours, BPA may terminate «Customer Name»’s TCMS coverage for such resource 30 days after providing notice to «Customer Name».
+If BPA determines that in such Fiscal Year TCMS has been used to replace such Dedicated Resource in ten separate occurrences, where each occurrence TCMS was used was due to a separate Transmission Event on a different day, and for a cumulative total of at least 168 hours, BPA may terminate «Customer Name»’s TCMS coverage for such resource 30 calendar days after providing notice to «Customer Name».

 4.3.4.2 TCMS Payment Obligations

-«Customer Name» shall be subject to charges for TSS, including applicable costs for TCMS, consistent with the provisions of this Agreement and BPA’s applicable Wholesale Power Rate Schedules and GRSPs, including any applicable Unauthorized Increase charges.
+«Customer Name» shall be subject to charges for TSS, including applicable costs for TCMS, consistent with the provisions of this Agreement and BPA’s applicable Power Rate Schedules and GRSPs, including any applicable Unauthorized Increase charges.
 Additionally, during a Transmission Event, BPA shall not assess an Unauthorized Increase charge on a Dedicated Resource with TCMS coverage; provided, however if «Customer Name» applies a Mid-C Resource Over Non-Firm with TCMS coverage, then BPA shall not assess an Unauthorized Increase charge if a Transmission Event affects the secondary network transmission used to deliver the power between Mid-C or BPA Power and «Customer Name»’s load.

 4.3.5 TCMS Coverage after Termination